TMohammadX/mobile-login/README.md

 ﻿## mobile app (firebase auth)

  ### clone the app and run npm i and npx expo i
+ ### change the id and app info for firebase in firebase.js
  ### then run npm start and press w to open in browser